 This chicken takes slow cooked deliciousness to a whole new level.
-Packed full of proper Chinese flavours, super juicy with the added bonus of glorious brown crunchy bits.
-Just 5 minutes to prepare and stores extremely well in the freezer.
+Packed full of proper Chinese flavours, super juicy with the added bonus of glorious brown crunchy bits, it takes just 5 minutes to prepare this Chinese Shredded Chicken.
 Serve it on rice with a vegetable side, toss it into a stir fry, a salad or even load up a bun with it.
 Instructions included for making this in a slow cooker or on the stove.

 “Slow cooked juicy shreds of chicken soaked with Chinese flavours with brown crunchy bits?
 Yes please!”